lchehami/lchehami.github.io/_posts/GUWEM_2026.md

 - Tomáš Grabec
 - Hauke Gravenkamp
 - Vincent Laude
-- Koen Van Den Abeele  :contentReference[oaicite:1]{index=1}
+- Koen Van Den Abeele

-The previous GUWEM edition gathered a vibrant international community around recent advances in guided elastic waves, modeling methods, dispersion analysis, laser ultrasonics, and wave-based material characterization. :contentReference[oaicite:2]{index=2}
+The previous GUWEM edition gathered a vibrant international community around recent advances in guided elastic waves, modeling methods, dispersion analysis, laser ultrasonics, and wave-based material characterization.

+## Main Scientific Topics

+- Guided waves in plates, pipes, and complex waveguides
+- Nondestructive testing and evaluation (NDT/NDE)
+- Structural health monitoring (SHM)
+- Ultrasonic imaging and inverse methods
+- Laser ultrasonics and advanced sensing
+- Dispersion engineering and wave physics
+- Metamaterials and anisotropic structures
+- Microelectronics and thin-film acoustics

 ## Venue

-The workshop will be hosted at the historic **Mont Sainte-Odile** conference center near Strasbourg, providing an inspiring scientific environment for discussions and collaborations. :contentReference[oaicite:3]{index=3}
+The workshop will be hosted at the historic **Mont Sainte-Odile** conference center near Strasbourg, providing an inspiring scientific environment for discussions and collaborations.

 ## Registration & Abstract Submission

-The abstract submission and registration deadline has been extended to **4 May 2026**. :contentReference[oaicite:4]{index=4}
+The abstract submission and registration deadline has been extended to **4 May 2026**.

 ## Official Website